AAD Algorithms-Aided Design | Parametric Strategies using Grasshopper®

 [separator top=”40″ style=”shadow”]

-[button color=”lightgray” size=”large” link=”https://www.lepenseur.it/bookshop/40-aad-algorithms-aided-design-9788895315300.html” target=””][fontawesome icon=”shopping-cart” circle=”no” size=”large” iconcolor=”#c5c5c5″ circlecolor=”” circlebordercolor=””]Buy Now (Click here for shipments to Italy) [/button]
+[button color=”lightgray” size=”large” link=”http://www.lepenseur.it/bookshop/40-aad-algorithms-aided-design-9788895315300.html” target=””][fontawesome icon=”shopping-cart” circle=”no” size=”large” iconcolor=”#c5c5c5″ circlecolor=”” circlebordercolor=””]Buy Now (Click here for shipments to Italy) [/button]

 For shipment all over the world Click the button below